peinanwang/cs5500_geospatial_projects/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Limitations
-1) Currently this tool can only process LAS file, and the point cloud data need to be pre-classified.
+1) Currently this tool can only process LAS files, and the point cloud data need to be pre-classified.
 For the best user experience, the file size should be under 250 MB.
-2) Web visualization function is not supported on ARM device (e.g. M1/M2 Macbook). <a href="http://www.open3d.org/docs/release/tutorial/visualization/web_visualizer.html">(Reference)</a>
+2) Web visualization function is not supported on ARM devices (e.g. M1/M2 Macbook). <a href="http://www.open3d.org/docs/release/tutorial/visualization/web_visualizer.html">(Reference)</a>
-3) We faced some technical difficulties when we tried to deploy the website (the Dockerfile in this repo is still imcomplete):
+3) We faced some technical difficulties when we tried to deploy the website (the Dockerfile in this repo is still incomplete):
     - Open3D is not built properly in Dockerfile.
 Installing Open3D requires extra dependencies in Dockerfile. <a href="http://www.open3d.org/docs/release/docker.html">(Reference)</a>
-    - Currently functions in the <b>LAS_Processor.py</b> file does not work on headless server.
+    - Currently functions in the <b>LAS_Processor.py</b> file do not work on a headless server.
 We followed the instruction in Open3d 0.16.0 documentation but we were not able to reproduce the headless rendering function. <a href="http://www.open3d.org/docs/release/tutorial/visualization/headless_rendering.html">(Reference)</a>
-    - Web visualization (webrtc) may not work for external IP.
+    - Web visualization (webrtc_server) may not work for external IPs.
 (It is supposed to work but we have not tested it yet). <a href="http://www.open3d.org/docs/release/tutorial/visualization/web_visualizer.html">(Reference)</a>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Useful Python Scripts
 Since our web application is still a Proof of Concept pending deployment, one can only use our product on local devices with all dependencies and GPU graphic capacity.
-As a results, for research or demonstration purpose, it makes sense to just run some simple Python scripts.
+As a result, for research or demonstration purposes, it makes sense to just run some simple Python scripts.
 The <b>data_processing</b> folder includes Python programs to visualize a LAS file(<b>visualize_classification.<span></span>py</b>) and to merge multiple LAS files (<b>mergeLAS.<span></span>py</b>)

 <img width="248" alt="Screenshot 2022-12-19 at 11 11 34 AM" src="https://user-images.githubusercontent.com/105306727/208508046-669cb62d-3a58-4b4e-9357-cb15ca719e53.png">

 City of Vancouver provided the LiDAR dataset of the entire city at its <a href="https://opendata.vancouver.ca/explore/dataset/lidar-2018/information/">Open Data Portal</a>.
-We have written python scripts (in <b>LAS_downloading</b> folder).
+We have written python scripts (in the <b>LAS_downloading</b> folder).
 Here are some locally-rendered results:
 <img width="2473" alt="visualized_classification1" src="https://user-images.githubusercontent.com/105306727/208509981-507c4bd7-5a7b-458e-b421-6cdeed6f6e67.png">
 <img width="1364" alt="Screenshot 2022-12-19 at 12 03 42 PM" src="https://user-images.githubusercontent.com/105306727/208510524-140b78c5-180c-42bb-b91e-58ffe1d0bbf8.png">